 Yayo met us at her local train station, only a few stops from central Osaka.
 She escorted us to the apartment she shares with her sister, Hiroko, and their adorable little terrier, Akane.
 We had no idea where the Osaka cooking class was going to take place until we walked up to Yayo’s apartment building.

 Many of the cooking classes we’ve taken have been in a fancy cooking studio at a fancy Japanese culinary school.
 Sometimes that’s fine.
 But learning to cook Osaka food, in a private home, from two sisters.
 That was special.
 There was an attention to detail because I felt like we were learning about traditional Japanese food culture.
 It’s one of the best things to do in Osaka.

 We started with Hiroko preparing matcha tea, in a traditional ceremony.
 All while dressed in a bright green, floral kimono.
 Hiroko was shy, focusing on the tea, with an almost bashful face.
 It seemed to be a serious affair until Akane, came running in, yapping away, looking for attention.

-We enjoyed our match tea, at the low lying table, in the traditional Japanese tatami, or mat room.
+We enjoyed our matcha tea, at the low lying table, in the traditional Japanese tatami, or mat room.
 Although at first, I felt like we were breaking all sorts of rules, Akane helped to break the ice.
 Once I had my tea and a few dog kisses, we almost felt like family.